OpenEvalProject/evals/manuscripts/elife-31549/v2/manuscript.md

 ## Abstract

-Malaria elimination strategies require a thorough understanding of parasite transmission from human to mosquito.
+Background:Malaria elimination strategies require a thorough understanding of parasite transmission from human to mosquito.
 A clinical model to induce gametocytes to understand their dynamics and evaluate transmission-blocking interventions (TBI) is currently unavailable.
-Here, we explore the use of the well-established Controlled Human Malaria Infection model (CHMI) to induce gametocyte carriage with different antimalarial drug regimens.
-In a single centre, open-label randomised trial, healthy malaria-naive participants (aged 18–35 years) were infected with Plasmodium falciparum by bites of infected Anopheles mosquitoes.
+Here, we explore the use of the well-established Controlled Human Malaria Infection model (CHMI) to induce gametocyte carriage with different antimalarial drug regimens.Methods:In a single centre, open-label randomised trial, healthy malaria-naive participants (aged 18–35 years) were infected with Plasmodium falciparum by bites of infected Anopheles mosquitoes.
 Participants were randomly allocated to four different treatment arms (n = 4 per arm) comprising low-dose (LD) piperaquine (PIP) or sulfadoxine-pyrimethamine (SP), followed by a curative regimen upon recrudescence.
-Male and female gametocyte densities were determined by molecular assays.
-Mature gametocytes were observed in all participants (16/16, 100%).
+Male and female gametocyte densities were determined by molecular assays.Results:Mature gametocytes were observed in all participants (16/16, 100%).
 Gametocytes appeared 8.5–12 days after the first detection of asexual parasites.
 Peak gametocyte densities and gametocyte burden was highest in the LD-PIP/SP arm, and associated with the preceding asexual parasite biomass (p=0.026).
 Male gametocytes had a mean estimated circulation time of 2.7 days (95% CI 1.5–3.9) compared to 5.1 days (95% CI 4.1–6.1) for female gametocytes.
 Exploratory mosquito feeding assays showed successful sporadic mosquito infections.
-There were no serious adverse events or significant differences in the occurrence and severity of adverse events between study arms (p=0.49 and p=0.28).
-The early appearance of gametocytes indicates gametocyte commitment during the first wave of asexual parasites emerging from the liver.
+There were no serious adverse events or significant differences in the occurrence and severity of adverse events between study arms (p=0.49 and p=0.28).Conclusions:The early appearance of gametocytes indicates gametocyte commitment during the first wave of asexual parasites emerging from the liver.
 Treatment by LD-PIP followed by a curative SP regimen, results in the highest gametocyte densities and the largest number of gametocyte-positive days.
-This model can be used to evaluate the effect of drugs and vaccines on gametocyte dynamics, and lays the foundation for fulfilling the critical unmet need to evaluate transmission-blocking interventions against falciparum malaria for downstream selection and clinical development.
-Funded by PATH Malaria Vaccine Initiative (MVI).
-NCT02836002 .
+This model can be used to evaluate the effect of drugs and vaccines on gametocyte dynamics, and lays the foundation for fulfilling the critical unmet need to evaluate transmission-blocking interventions against falciparum malaria for downstream selection and clinical development.Funding:Funded by PATH Malaria Vaccine Initiative (MVI).Clinical trial number:NCT02836002.

 ## Introduction